 Gracious Dube – Production, Sewing and Retail

 Gracious and her family (five brothers, one sister) left the turmoil in Zimbabwe in 2001 when their thriving business was ransacked during the political instability leading up to and after national government elections.
 One of the things Gracious missed about home in Zimbabwe was her church.
 In Hout Bay, she found Valley Church where the friendly church members also spoke English.
 (In Zimbabwe, she spoke Shona and English).
 It was at Valley Church that Gracious met a friend of Jill’s who brought her to the Original T-Bags Designs workshop.
 Her job at Original T-Bag Designs has changed her life by enabling help her family that remain in Zimbabwe.
 Gracious wants one day to enrol in a Business Management course through UNISA.
 She will work at Original T-Bags during the day and study at night.
-Her plan for the future is to be able to help her mother financially (she is still in Zimbabwe) and one day return home to Zimbabwe.
-After learning to sew, here at Original T-Bag Designs, Gracious designed a shoulder bag that we sell now sell for her in our outlets.
-Gracious is married and has a son called Harry who attends Valley Pre Primary School thanks to a generous person who offered to sponsor him.
+Her plan for the future is to be able to help her mother financially and one day return home to Zimbabwe.
+After learning to sew, here at Original T-Bag Designs, Gracious has designed various bags that we sell now sell for her in our outlets.
+Gracious has a son called Dion who attends Kronendal Primary School which Gracious pays for using the funds generated from her bags.

 T-man came from the Eastern Cape where his 4 sisters and 4 brothers still live.
 He worked as a gardener when he first came to Cape Town.
 He helped convert a barren piece of land into a beautiful park and continues to care for it one day a week.
 For the rest of the week he works at Original T-Bags.
 He sends money back to his family as well as supporting his own family of a wife and three children.
 He is a very important member of the team as he is ‘Mr Quality Control’.
 He is in charge of the Corking Department and this is the last stage of production for quite a few of our products.
 He has a good eye for mistakes and so is our unofficial quality controller who maintains our high standards.
 All of the team listen to him as he is the oldest member of the production team.
 He is affectionately called ‘Damkulu’ (Granddad).
 In his spare time he has brought together and trained The Sinothando Gospel choir, 14 amazing singers who, amongst other things, perform for weddings at a local guest house-Tulani Lodge.